rogers0404/11-note-taker/README.md

 ## Description

-An Great application that can be used to write and save notes.
+A Great application that can be used to write and save notes for daily life.

-!!more description about the application
+It works with Express.js, you can add, see and delete all notes you want to plan and schedule your daily life.

 Application developed using ES6 Syntax and Express.js.